a friendlier tube for our planet.

 we are psyched to be transitioning our entire toothpaste portfolio to recyclable tubes. this effort began in 2022 and will be completed by 2025, so not all tubes will immediately be recyclable. if your tube doesn’t have this symbol on it, please don’t put it in your recycling bin.

-does your tube have this symbol? yay! then recycling is easy. simply squeeze out as much of the toothpaste from the tube as you can, put the cap back on and place the tube in your recycling bin. our tube recycles with #2 HDPE plastics. please don’t cut open the tube to try and remove excess toothpaste! during the processing of the tube at the recycling facility, the tube is ground up and goes through a “rinsing” process, where all the residual toothpaste is washed off the plastic. so there’s no need for you to do any rinsing at home.
+does your tube have this symbol? yay! check to see whether your community accepts tubes for recycling. if it does, squeeze out as much of the toothpaste from the tube as you can, put the cap back on, and place the tube in your recycling bin or wherever your community may recycle #2 HDPE plastics. please don’t cut open the tube to try and remove excess toothpaste! during the processing of the tube at the recycling facility, the tube is ground up and goes through a “rinsing” process, where all the residual toothpaste is washed off the plastic. so there’s no need for you to do any rinsing at home.

 will you still partner with Terracycle?

-yes, Terracycle is still a partner with hello to offer recycling for our travel toothpaste tubes, toothpaste tubes that are not yet recyclable, toothbrushes, mouthwash, deo and for packaging we use for our other products that are not recyclable in municipal recycling programs.
+yes, TerraCycle is still a partner with hello to offer recycling for all sizes of our toothpaste tubes and caps that are not yet recyclable, toothbrushes, mouthwash bottles and caps, as well as deo containers and caps. learn more about our TerraCycle partnership here! https://www.hello-products.com/hello-terracycle/

 is this tube biodegradable?